Let's Clear Things Up

 How do I order?

-1. For Market Price customers: Click on Market Price Menu link under the Online Orders tab.
+Click on Market Price Menu link under the How to Order tab.
 The week’s menu will appear.
 Select each bread/sweet you’d like to order and add it to the cart.
 Feel free to add questions/special requests in the space provided.
 Continue to Checkout to pay for your items.
 Online payments are by credit card or PayPal.
 You may also elect to pay cash or check at pick up by selecting the "Manual Payment" option.
 Click Submit and your order will be sent to Cathy.
 An automatic confirmation will be sent to the email address you provided during checkout.
 If you did not receive a confirmation, please contact Cathy directly to make sure your order was received.

 What if I don't want to order online?